Robinlovelace/bikeR/stat19.md

 low rates of cycling amongst the elderly.
 A higher proportion of cyclist casualties are children compared than for all accidents, yet walking is the mode for which the highest proportion of casualties are in the more vulnerable age groups below 16 and above 65.
-Again, this can be explained by the fact that many children and elderly people simply do not cycle or drive on the roads.
+This can be partly explained by the fact that many children and elderly people simply do not cycle or drive on the roads.
 What is not clear from Fig. x is the proportion of deaths and serious injury for each mode: deaths constituted only 0.6% of cyclist casualties (this rises to 1.6% for